MaibornWolff/clean-air/README.md

 ## Getting started

-In order to get started you have to device if you want to build the large device or the small one.
+In order to get started you have to decide if you want to build the large device or the small one.
 The large is device is mostly build by hand where the smaller one can be 3D-printed.

 More information can be found in the [documentation section](documentation/README.md).